Sara Blackwell: NFL cheerleaders differential treatment

-In March 2018, the New York Times printed the story of a former New Orleans Saints cheerleader's E.E.O.C. filing concerning the team's employment policies.
+In March 2018, the New York Times printed the story of a former New Orleans Saints cheerleader's filing with the EEOC concerning the team's employment policies.
 The New York Times learned from Bailey Davis' interviews, emails and an eight-page handbook that unlike the rule for NFL players, the team has an anti-fraternization policy where cheerleaders must leave public accommodations if a player enters the room, may not speak to and must block NFL players on social media, may not be photographed in uniform and may not appear nude or in revealing attire.
 Davis was fired for appearing on her private Instagram in a one piece bathing suit.

-Blackwell orchestrated a series of television interviews which gained wide exposure in the United States and with some international publishers.
-In April, former Miami Dolphins cheerleader, Kristan Ann Ware, joined with Davis as an additional plaintiff concerning an incident related to her religion, the team admits to the incident and that it reprimanded the supervisory employee; however, that employee is still with the team.
+Blackwell coordinated a series of television interviews that received widespread attention in the United States and some international media.
+In April, Kristan Ann Ware, a former Miami Dolphins cheerleader, joined Davis as a co-plaintiff in a legal case involving religious discrimination.
+The team acknowledged the incident and stated that the supervisor involved had been reprimanded but remained employed by the organization.

 As of April 29, 2018, the plaintiffs are seeking arbitration with the NFL and one dollar in compensation.
 Prior to the Bailey Davis E.E.O.C. filing, Time magazine reported that NFL cheerleaders are paid about $10.00 per hour, and these salaries are often capped.
 An earlier lawsuit claimed with additional commitments and expenses, a San Francisco 49ers cheerleader earned about $2.75 per hour.